 Thus, society is divided into employers and employed; the top three classes of people (Brahmana, Kshatriya, and Vaiśya) are employers and the fourth class (Sudra) is employees.

 Many people today deride the Varṇa System as a “caste system” for two main reasons.
 First, the system has indeed degraded into a caste system (e.g. the son of a politician becomes a politician, creating dynastic politics, which today exists everywhere in the world).
 Second, they find the idea of a fourth class (Sudra)—which serves the other three classes—reprehensible because it reminds them of slavery when in fact this class represents employees rather than slaves.

 More than 99% of the global population today is employees—the people who are paid to serve as clerks, accountants, managers, salesmen, housekeepers, artisans, craftsmen, and a wide variety of blue-collar workers in the industrial system.
 Even the intellectuals and academics who are employed by a business, or serve the government’s administration are employees.
 If you are an employer, then you belong to one of the top three classes, but if you are an employee then you belong to the fourth class.
 By that measure, most of the population today is Sudra.

-There is nothing wrong with hierarchy per se because in order to maintain order in the society, there must be different classes who play different roles.
-However when hierarchy steepens then human freedom reduces dramatically.
+There is nothing wrong with hierarchy per se because, in order to maintain order in society, there must be different classes that play different roles.
+However, when hierarchy steepens then human freedom reduces dramatically.
 Only a few people at the top rungs of society have the ability to make decisions, while everyone else follows.
 A steep hierarchy stifles the human spirit and innovation—as every organization admits.
 And yet, with the concentration of wealth and power, there is no other way to organize society than to create steep hierarchies that destroy human inventiveness.

 The Concentration of Power and Independence